 If the car insurance company’s underwriters determine that there is a high risk in offering coverage to an applicant then they may deny it.
-It is necessary that every insurance company has to file their entire underwriting rules with the FSCO.
+It is necessary that every insurance company has to file its entire underwriting rules with the FSCO.
 After the FSCO reviews and approves these rules then that insurance company may not deny coverage as per a different rule.
-The insurance company has to provide you a written valid reason if they deny you coverage or refuse to renew your policy.
+The insurance company has to provide you with a written valid reason if they deny you coverage or refuse to renew your policy.
 They must also inform you of the applicable underwriting rule that they used to deny you insurance.

 The insurance company may not file certain underwriting conditions to deny coverage.
 These include credit history, mental or physical disability, the location of residence or vehicle, and if you are a new driver in Canada.